AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="content-modifier"></a>
 ##### **`content`**

-Disables HTML filtering rules on the pages matching the rule.
-You will find the information about HTML filtering rules [further](#html-filtering-rules).
+Disables HTML filtering rules and replace rules on the pages that match the rule.
+You will find the information about HTML filtering rules [here](#html-filtering-rules) and about replace rules [here](#replace-modifier).

 ###### `content` example